Satyajeet-code/Machine-learning/Voice enabled motion sign lnguage detection/README.md

-echo "# Motion Sign Language Detection
+# Motion Sign Language Detection

 🤖 **Welcome to the Motion Sign Language Detection project!** This GitHub repository focuses on detecting sign language gestures in real-time using a combination of computer vision and machine learning techniques.